-Students that do not have their eligibility posted in the WSAC portal must complete a Passport to Careers Consent Form.
+Students who do not have their eligibility posted in the WSAC portal must complete a Passport to Careers Consent Form.
 You may assist the student by emailing the completed Consent Form to WSAC via email.
-The Consent Form and other forms may be viewed <a href="https://example.com/here-emailto-new-mailto-new
+The Consent Form and other forms may be viewed here.